We’ll say it again: it is important to remember that all federal, state and local laws still exist in and around Black Rock City.

 Driving with an open container or under the influence of alcohol (DUI) is illegal.
 Nevada’s blood alcohol limit (BAC) is .08 for drivers 21 years of age and older, and 0.02 for drivers under 21.

 Knowingly serving alcohol to minors is illegal.
-If your theme camp has a bar where alcoholic drinks are gifted, the person serving alcohol should check that any person being served is at least 21.
+If your theme camp has a bar where alcoholic drinks are served, the person serving alcohol should check that any person being served is at least 21.
 It is a state and local offense for anyone under 21 to consume alcoholic beverages or to try to pass themselves off as being of age.
 It is a violation of Pershing County law for minors to even possess alcoholic beverages.

 No lewd or lascivious behavior in public.
 Yes, we know that Black Rock City is a private event and there is a lot of remote unpopulated space within the seven square miles.
 However, you still need to use common sense and be respectful of others and the law.
 We are aware of no law that criminalizes nudity in Black Rock City.
 However, lewd and lascivious behavior in public is illegal, and what is considered public space under the law is not clearly defined.
 Again, act responsibly.
 Also, be aware of your surroundings.
 Be extremely mindful of families with children who are part of our community.